Self-Evolving Multi-Agent Systems via Textual Backpropagation: Related Works

 \section{Related Works}

 In this section, we review the evolution of AI agents into LLM-based systems, discuss the emerging concept of agentic workflows, survey automated methods for optimizing agent configurations, and outline the remaining challenges in multi-agent settings. \paragraph{Evolution of AI Agents} Early AI agents were highly specialized and depended chiefly on symbolic reasoning, as seen in board-game-playing systems like Chess and Go.
 Subsequent innovations introduced reactive and reinforcement learning agents with greater adaptability.
 More recently, LLM-based agents have appeared, incorporating large-scale language models \cite{Radford2018ImprovingLU,Radford2019LanguageMA,Ouyang2022TrainingLM} at their foundation.
 By processing natural language inputs and outputs, these agents enable more flexible, human-like interactions and reasoning. \paragraph{LLM-Based Agentic Workflows} Modern workflows often rely on multiple LLM invocations to address complex, multi-step tasks \cite{Wei2022ChainOT,Madaan2023SelfRefineIR,Gao2022PALPL}.
 In these agentic workflows, each stage or node corresponds to specific subtasks like prompt creation, tool utilization, or domain-specific strategies \cite{Hong2023MetaGPTMP,Yang2023LargeLM,Cai2023LargeLM}.
-Through specialized roles—including data analyzers, verifiers, or debaters—LLM-based agents can collaborate efficiently on a range of domain challenges, from code generation \cite{Hong2024DataIA,lee2023wrote} to advanced data analysis \cite{li2024tapilot}. \paragraph{Automated Optimization Approaches} As task workflows grow more involved, automated methods aim to minimize manual engineering. \emph{Prompt optimization} tailors textual inputs to steer LLM outputs \cite{Khattab2023DSPyCD,Zhuge2024LanguageAA}. \emph{Hyperparameter tuning} fine-tunes model parameters or scheduling \cite{saad2024archon}, and \emph{workflow optimization} revises entire computational graphs or code structures \cite{hu2025automated,zhang2024b,zhugegptswarm}.
-Symbolic learning frameworks \cite{Hong2024DataIA,Zhuge2024LanguageAA,zhou2024symbolic} optimize prompts, tools, and node configurations collectively, mitigating local optima that can emerge from optimizing each component independently. \paragraph{MAS Integration and Key Challenges} In multi-agent systems, LLMs facilitate inter-agent communication, strategic planning, and iterative task decomposition \cite{yao2023react,wang2024astuterag}.
-However, scaling these agents prompts concerns about computational overhead, privacy, and the opaque “black box” nature of large models \cite{liu2024,verma2024advances}.
-These considerations highlight the need for robust design, continuous oversight, and data-centric strategies that balance performance and interpretability.
+Through specialized roles—including data analyzers, verifiers, or debaters—LLM-based agents can collaborate efficiently on a range of domain challenges, from code generation \cite{Hong2024DataIA,lee2023wrote} to advanced data analysis \cite{li2024tapilot}.